TarasyukV/car-performance-sql-analysis/README.md

 - Brands with both high price and horsepower dispersion appear to target multiple customer segments, from entry-level performance to ultra-premium models.

 # Business Question 2
+## Which brands dominate the ultra high-performance segment (700+ HP)?

+## Created Metric

+High-Performance Percentage (%) =
+(Number of models with horsepower > 700 × 100 ÷ Total models per brand)

+## 📈 Key Insights

+- Brands with a high percentage are heavily focused on ultra-performance vehicles.
+- Lower percentages indicate either broader market positioning or mass-segment orientation.
+- This metric highlights specialization rather than absolute volume.

+# Business Question 3
 ## Which automotive brands demonstrate the highest performance efficiency?

 ## Created Metric